quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 ## Fallback Algorithms {#fallback-algorithm}

 There are conditions described above where a load balancer routes a packet using a "fallback algorithm."
-This document does not specify an algorithm, because it is unnecessary for interoperability.
+A standardized algorithm design is not necessary for interoperability, so load balancers can implement any algorithm that meets the relevant requirements below.

 There is a baseline case that has relatively simple requirements of the chosen fallback algorithm, and an advanced case with more capabilities and more complex requirements.

 ### Baseline Fallback Algorithm